 You can read a dozen nonfiction books about Zimbabwe under Robert Mugabe’s kleptocracy and fail to get a more vivid sense of what life is really like there than from this recent novel about a single mother by Tendai Huchu.
 In one short work of fiction, Huchu conjures up the sad reality of day-to-day existence in that beleaguered country.
 The 90 percent unemployment.
 Ubiquitous corruption.
 Hyperinflation.
 Ever-present shortages.
 Barely functional electricity service.
 The vicious eviction of white Africans from their farms and businesses.
 Rabid homophobia.

 The people of resource-rich Zimbabwe are among the world’s most poverty-stricken, and average life expectancy in their country is thirty-seven, but what does that really mean for the way they live their lives, day after day?
 The Hairdresser of Harare opens up a window on that steadily unfolding tragedy.

 Set in the capital city, Harare, and revolving around the hairdressers who eke out a living from a beauty salon, The Hairdresser is the first-person account of a talented beautician named Sisi Vimbai.
 As a teenager, Vimbai was impregnated by her Sugar Daddy, a wealthy businessman who quickly grew distant soon after she gave birth to a daughter.
 Now nearly twenty-six and a single mother, with a ten-year-old to support, Vimbai is on the verge of desperation when a new threat arises: a handsome young man of twenty-two named Dumi has displaced her as the salon’s most sought-after hairdresser.
 The novel spins out the tale of Vimbai and Dumi’s growing relationship.

 Since writing The Hairdresser of Harare, which appeared in 2010, Huchu has published a second novel, The Maestro, the Magistrate, and the Mathematician.
 A native of Zimbabwe, he now lives in Scotland and is employed as a podiatrist.

 For more great reading

-This is one of 20 top books about Africa, including both fiction and nonfiction.
+This is one of 20 top books about Africa.

 Check out Top 10 great popular novels.